 Homeschool parents rank writing among one of the most challenging subjects to teach at home.
 All other subjects have answer keys in the back of the book where parents can check right or wrong answers, but many times writing exercise answers are not as clearly defined.

 Being a lover of words and writing, knowing the importance of not only being able to write well, but to think and read critically with precise explicitness, ignited the birth of the writing, literature and research & study skills classes.
 Adrienne Ferrante approached me about teaching a writing class to a group of students when I first arrived in Charlotte in 2002) after she discovered my background of having homeschooled for 9 years (at the time), having taught in and co-lead a 50 family homeschool co-op in Maryland for 9 years, and having been the editor of Christian Home Educators Network Newsletter for 7 years.
 Since this is "my love" (beside God, my husband, and family of course), I sprang into action, teaching many of those first students through five consecutive classes; Introduction to Writing (WriteShop I), Intermediate Writing (WriteShop II), Research and Study Skills, Introduction to Composition and Literature, and Advance Composition and Literature.

-As a "retired" home educator now (our daughter will complete her master’s in May 2016 to be a Nurse Practitioner and our son along with a wife and two grandsons have been in the United States Air Force for over 6 years), it is my desire to assist parents and help prepare students for success in their written communication and English skills.
+As a "retired" home educator now (our daughter, a Nurse Practitioner and her husband live in Greenville, NC and our son along with his wife and two grandsons have been in the United States Air Force for over 8 years), it is my desire to assist parents and help prepare students for success in their written communication and English skills.

 The Teacher's Background